harness/developer-hub/docs/platform/approvals/adding-harness-approval-stages.md

  Configure Manual Approval Stage

 In the manual approval stage, select whether to use an individual service account or a combination (if more than one approval is needed).
-Set the input type as **Expression**.
+Set the input type as **Fixed value**.

 ![](./static/approval-using-service-account.png)